jonasbn/perl-app-yak/README.md

 - `--noconfig`
 - `--nochecksums`

-Since the ability to read files outside the Docker container is limited to the directory mounted.
+Since the ability to read files outside the Docker container is limited to mounted directories.

 The mount point is expected to be a directory containing the files to be checked against the checksum data structure.
 Please see the ["LIMITATIONS"](#limitations) for details.